What is Best Buddies Month?

 Sign up for a Best Buddies Friendship Walk during Best Buddies Month!Find a Walk Near Me

 3) Wear your Best Buddies gear with pride

 What better way to display the power of our mission than by wearing your Haring tee?
 It’s a conversation starter, and one of our biggest creators of awareness, besides you.
 Don’t have Best Buddies gear?
-Visit our merchandise store at shop.bestbuddies.org.Shop now at Best Buddies
+Visit the Best Buddies Shop at shop.bestbuddies.org.Shop now at Best Buddies

-4) Take the Spread the Word to End the Word pledge and promote respectful language for everyone
+4) Take the Spread the Word: Inclusion #PledgeToInclude during Best Buddies Month and promote respectful language for everyone.